easytarget/esp32-cam-webserver/README.md

 ## Future plans

-1. Support HTTPS and user credential when accessing the Web UI, Websocket and API
-2. Support of other boards and cameras.
+1. Support of other boards and cameras, as well as their extended capabilities.
-3. Explore how to improve the video quality and further reduce requirements to resources.
+2. Explore how to improve the video quality and further reduce requirements to resources.